-You will write a case analysis addressing a list of specific questions in preparation for the class discussion.
-The case must be submitted on CI Learn the day before the class discussion.
+In some of your discussion forums you will write a case analysis addressing a list of specific questions.
 Be sure to answer each question separately.
 Do not write a generic "essay" about the case.
-Doing the analysis will help you to prepare for the in-class discussions.
+Doing the analysis will help you to prepare for future interview questions for employment.